-Facebook users in Illinois sued Facebook claiming that its “Tag Suggestions” feature and other features involving facial recognition technology, violated the Illinois Biometric Information Privacy Act ("BIPA").
-That law says companies can't collect, store, or give out "biometric data," which includes things like face or fingerprint scans, without first giving notice and getting consent.
-This case alleges that Facebook used facial recognition technology to create face templates - unique templates that can be used to identify users in photos - that these templates are covered by BIPA, and that Facebook did this without the proper notice and consent.
+Facebook users in Illinois sued Facebook claiming that its “Tag Suggestions” feature and other features involving facial recognition technology violated the Illinois Biometric Information Privacy Act (or “BIPA”).
+That law says companies can’t collect, store, or give out “biometric data,” which includes things like face or fingerprint scans, without first giving notice and getting consent.
+This case alleges that Facebook used facial recognition technology to create face templates—unique templates that can be used to identify users in photos—that these templates are covered by BIPA, and that Facebook did this without the proper notice and consent.
 Facebook denies all allegations of wrongdoing and liability.

 In a class action lawsuit, one or more people called “Class Representatives” sue on behalf of other people who have similar claims.
-The people together are a “Class” or “Class Members.”
-One court resolves the issues for everyone in the Class – except for those people who choose to exclude themselves from the Class.
-In this case, the Court appointed Plaintiffs Nimesh Patel, Adam Pezen, and Carlo Licata as the Class Representatives.
-The people who sue are called the “Plaintiffs.”
+These people together are a “Class” or “Class Members.”
+One court resolves the issues in the case for everyone in the Class–except for those people who choose to exclude themselves from the Class.
+In this case, the Court appointed Nimesh Patel, Adam Pezen, and Carlo Licata as the Class Representatives.
 These individuals are each from Illinois and claim that they had face templates created and stored by Facebook.

 The Court decided that all people who fit this definition are included in the Class: “Facebook users located in Illinois for whom Facebook created and stored a face template after June 7, 2011.”

-Some useres are excluded because they work for Facebook or are related to the judges or lawyers in the case.
+Some users are excluded because they work for Facebook or are related to the judges or lawyers in the case.
 The Settlement Agreement has a list of the categories of people who are excluded.
-Of course, users who request to be excluded (this process is explained below) aren't included either.
+Of course, users who request to be excluded aren’t included either.

 Facebook will pay $650 million to settle this case.
-That money will go into a "Settlement Fund" to pay for everything related to the Settlement.
-Most of the money will go to Class Members who submit valid Claim Forms (more about that in the question below).
-The rest will be used to pay the costs of notifying people about the Settlement, the lawyers' fees, awards to the Class Representatives who helped bring the lawsuit, and certain taxes.
+That money will go into a “Settlement Fund” to pay for everything related to the Settlement.
+Most of the money will go to Class Members who submit valid Claim Forms.
+The rest will be used to pay the costs of notifying people about the Settlement, the lawyers’ fees, awards to the Class Representatives who helped bring the lawsuit, and certain taxes.

 Facebook will also turn “off” its Face Recognition feature for most Class Members.
 If those Class Members don’t turn Face Recognition back on, Facebook will delete all existing face templates for those users.